Sedimentary budget: Sea cliff erosion

 Sea cliff erosion is a large source of sediment to many coastal sedimentary budgets, initiated by many different processes including wave attack, rainfall and groundwater seepage.
 Cliff erosion can be influenced by rising sea levels and is magnified with storm surge events.
 An example of cliff erosion is the erosion of large Pleistocene alluvial fans that span the length of the Canterbury Bight, situated north of the Waitaki River in New Zealand.
 The erosion of these cliffs, due to high energy wave environments contributes 70% of the overall material supplied to these beaches.

 Storms

 Although less frequently observed than river transport and sea cliff erosion, storms may account for a large percentage of coastal sedimentary budgets.
-Following Hurricane Katrina and Hurricane Rita in 2005, over 131 x 10^{6} metric tons of sediment were deposited along the Louisiana and eastern Texas Gulf Coast.
+Following Hurricane Katrina and Hurricane Rita in 2005, over 131 × 10^{6} metric tons of sediment were deposited along the Louisiana and eastern Texas Gulf Coast.
 Study of the western Louisiana coastal wetlands found hurricanes appear to be the "overwhelming pathway" by which sediment is deposited in that location, accounting for amounts of sediment far greater than amounts deposited by the local river systems.
 Based annualized estimates of magnitude of sediment deposition, hurricanes have been found to deposit hundreds of times more sediment in these coastal wetland regions than man-made river diversions intended to redirect river-transported sediment to starving wetland systems.
 For salt marsh wetlands, particularly those of coastal Louisiana, sediment accumulation from hurricanes is "sufficient" to account for the entire inorganic sedimentary budget.